-Enhanced Buyouts in select pre-defined targeted buyout areas, which will be determined by the program, will include an incentive(s) ranging from 5%-15% on top of the pre-storm FMV of property acquired through the buyout program.
-Reconstruction may not occur on lots in these areas.
+Enhanced Buyouts in select pre-defined targeted buyout areas, which will be determined by the program, will include as incentive(s) ranging from 5%-15% on top of the pre-storm FMV of property acquired through the buyout program.
+Reconstruction may not occur on lots within these designated areas.
 Lots will be maintained as a buffer zones or other non-residential/commercial uses.
 This program may also include acquisition of vacant or undeveloped land in these targeted areas.

-Homeowners Assistance: The Homeowner Assistance Program is designed to help families relocate to higher ground who submitted their home into FEMA's HMGP or HUD Buyout program for acquisition.
-If the homeowner's property is acquired by the State using either FEMA or HUD funds in a buyout/acquisition program, and the homeowner needs assistance to bridge the gap between the price that State acquired the old home and the cost of the new home, the State can provide down payment assistance in the form of a grant.
+Homeowners Assistance: The Homeowner (or Mobile Home owner) Assistance Program is designed to help families relocate to higher ground who submitted their home into FEMA's Hazard Mitigation Grant Program (HMGP) or HUD Buyout program for acquisition.
+If the homeowner's property is acquired by the State using either FEMA or HUD funds in a buyout/acquisition program, and the homeowner needs assistance to bridge the gap between the price that State acquired the old home and the cost of the new home, the State can provide down payment assistance in the form of a grant that is tied to the purchase price of the home as shown below.

 Acquisition for Redevelopment: up to \$80,000.
 While the State at this time does not anticipate that it will need to acquire properties for redevelopment as a result of the buyout program, the State understands that local and county governments may find it desirable or necessary to acquire property for redevelopment to both assist homeowners and ensure community recovery goals and objectives are realized.
-The State therefore reserves the right to allocate funds through future amendments if this activity is determined to be an unmet need.
-Acquisition of homes for redevelopment will allow impacted homeowners to sell their properties and relocate to a more resilient housing solution.
 Homes will be purchased through the process identified in the buyout program at the post-disaster FMV based on appraisals.
 While the buyout program leaves the property in perpetual green space, this activity allows purchased properties to be redeveloped and made more resilient before being put back into the market for additional affordable housing.